Top 6 Healthcare Technology Trends for 2023

 It’s no secret that artificial intelligence is making waves in many areas of business today, and healthcare is no different.
 You may interact with AI while calling a company that is short on human customer service representatives, or your bank may use artificial intelligence to pre-qualify you for a loan.
 In medicine, people have already been relying on AI to speed up medical billing and revenue collection.
 These healthcare technology trends are possible because artificial intelligence can quickly examine huge amounts of unstructured patient data and make relevant connections for healthcare organizations.

 As noted by Insider Intelligence, AI can automate administrative tasks in a medical office, such as preauthorizing insurance and keeping patient records in order.
-AI can also analyze information from patient devices, from smartwatches to glucose monitors, keeping tabs on the details that humans could not possibly process in real-time.
+AI can also analyze information from patient devices, from smartwatches to glucose monitors, practice management software automates keeping tabs on the details that humans could not possibly process in real-time.

 6. Improved Patient Engagement With Online Services Like Portals

-An emerging trend for 2023 will see more people taking advantage of patient portals connected to their doctor’s EHR system.
+An emerging trend for 2023 will see more people taking advantage of patient portals connected to their doctor’s electronic health records system.

-The software allows a patient to log into your system to do things like request an appointment or a prescription reauthorization, for example, or to leave a message for the doctor, which is much faster than waiting on the phone to do such tasks.
-It will be more convenient for patients as well as save time for the staff.
+The medical practice management software allows a patient to log into your system to do things like request an appointment or a prescription reauthorization, for example, or to leave a message for the physician or share test results, which is much faster than waiting on the phone to do such tasks.
+Integrating a portal into your organization will be more convenient for patients as well as save time for the staff.